Why am I here

 Special thanks also go out to my daughter Paula and to Rafique who I call my son now.
 They both encouraged me continuesly for fulfilling this project and provided me with very valuable input the whole time.

-And of course I will be forever thankful to the awesome webdesigner and true friend Patrick Schmitz who showed endless patience teaching me WordPress, the program to put this page up and who helped me over many weeks to make it look nice.
+And of course I will be forever thankful to the awesome webdesigner Patrick Schmitz who showed endless patience teaching me WordPress, the program to put this page up and who helped me over many weeks to make it look nice.

 Love & respect always – Cristine Frees